 Adherence to this policy is essential to ensuring the safety and wellbeing of all students.
 This policy will be reviewed annually by the Clinic Staff and updated as necessary.
 Parents/Guardians who decide to bring in snacks/food that your child enjoys will need to follow this policy.

-If bringing in snacks for your child or the class, you agree to refrain from bringing food with known allergens.
+Parents must gain permission from the classroom teacher prior to bringing in snacks or treats for the class and you agree to refrain from bringing food with known allergens.
 You understand that bringing foods with known allergens may be harmful to the children with allergies in the class.
 The teacher and/or clinic staff will communicate any known allergens to parents.